jxjo/PlanformCreator2/doc/README_PyPi.md

 * Export planform as dxf file for use in CAD

 #### Airfoils and Polars
-* Define airfoil at wing sections and edit its properties using the [Airfoil Editor](https://github.com/jxjo/AirfoilEditor)
+* Define airfoil at wing sections and edit its properties using the [AirfoilEditor](https://github.com/jxjo/AirfoilEditor)
 * Generate blended airfoils for intermediate wing sections ('strak')
 * View polars of the airfoil based on xfoil polar generation